What is Galen Myotherapy?

 Galen Myotherapy: Targeted Massage Therapy to Reduce the Discomfort of Musculoskeletal Issues in Dogs

-Galen Myotherapy is a specialised, hands-on clinical massage treatment designed to provide targeted pain relief for dogs living with chronic musculoskeletal conditions.
+Galen Myotherapy is a specialised, hands-on clinical canine massage treatment designed to provide targeted pain relief for dogs living with chronic musculoskeletal conditions.
 Each session is tailored to your dog's specific needs, with personalised massage treatments complemented by lifestyle and environmental advice to support their overall well-being.

 This therapy can be integrated into a multimodal approach to pain management for various conditions, including: